 What is a Bulletproof Hoodie?

-A bulletproof hoodie is a relatively new fashion design that has companies place soft armor inserts to the interior of a hoodie.
+A bulletproof hoodie is a relatively new fashion design that has companies place soft armor inserts into the interior of a hoodie.
 We really like what some of these creative clothing designers have been able to do.

 To be fair, unless a company is using soft body armor inserts in their products, there is no regulation for alternative armor.
 Therefore, there really is nothing they can do about being NIJ-Listed.

-The tricky part is that some companies do use soft inserts and some don’t.
+The tricky part is that some companies use soft inserts and some don’t.
 So, some SHOULD be NIJ-Listed and others don’t have that opportunity.

 What is a Bulletproof Jacket?

-Some of the companies that we list below sell both “bulletproof” hoodies and jackets.
+Some companies that we list below sell both “bulletproof” hoodies and jackets.
 These jackets are incredibly heavy with some reaching 18lbs.
 That’s a lot of weight for a product that costs hundreds or thousands of dollars.